 Severe work injuries can mean much more than time away from work.
 Although workers’ compensation pays for most medical bills and lost wages, it does not cover all of the losses a severe work injury can cause.
-If your work injury resulted from a third-party who is not your employer, call Ramsey Law Group to discuss filing a workplace injury claim.
+If your work injury resulted from a third-party who is not your employer, call our Sugar Land personal injury attorneys Ramsey Law Group to discuss filing a workplace injury claim.

 Injured workers may be eligible for both a workers’ compensation claim and a third-party personal injury claim.
 Our Sugar Land workplace injury attorneys will review your injury claim at no cost to you and advise you of your legal options.